-With ACU moving to NCAA Division I, in part so that the academic profile of its student-athletes better matches that of the student body at large, so will a football stadium continue to bring student-athletes closer to their classmates.
+With ACU now a part of NCAA Division I, in part so that the academic profile of its student-athletes better matches that of the student body at large, so will a football stadium continue to bring student-athletes closer to their classmates.

-Along with fostering greater community among ACU’s students, Wildcat Stadium will allow the university to serve the greater Abilene community by hosting high school games, band competitions and other events in the new stadium.
+Along with fostering greater community among ACU’s students, Wildcat Stadium will allow the university to serve the greater Abilene community by hosting high school games, band competitions and other events.

 A: In the back of your mind, you're always thinking how great it would be to have an on-campus stadium.
 More importantly, it fits a need for ACU.
 I think it will do tremendous things for the entire university.